-“Our findings indicate that the refugee experience casts a long shadow across an individual’s lifespan,” Shen Lin, another co-author, explained.
-“While our data did not capture reasons for the high levels of depression among refugees, we believe it may be influenced by exposure to pre-migration traumas such as genocide, forced displacement, human trafficking, sexual assault, famine, and separation from family.”
+Shen Lin, another co-author, explained in a news release, “Our findings indicate that the refugee experience casts a long shadow across an individual’s lifespan.”
+Lin continued by saying, “While our data did not capture reasons for the high levels of depression among refugees, we believe it may be influenced by exposure to pre-migration traumas such as genocide, forced displacement, human trafficking, sexual assault, famine, and separation from family.”

 “Our study indicates that the quality of relationships, rather than the quantity of social connections, matters most for refugees’ mental health,” said Karen Kobayashi, another co-author.
 “This highlights the importance of investigating ways to promote powerful positive social relations among refugees and asylum seekers in their families, neighbourhoods, and communities.”